This post may contain affiliate links.

 The book details the triumphs and failures of MI5 in dealing with internal threats to the UK.
 Christopher Andrew, an independent historian, was given access to MI5’s archives to come up with MI5’s history.
 The book reveals the role of the British Security Service (MI5) in twentieth-century British history, from its foundation in 1909, through two world wars up to and including its present roles in counterespionage and counterterrorism.
 The book describes how MI5 has been managed and what relationships it has with the UK government.

-The main problem I found in this book is that you will not know what was left out considering that there are still persisting issues related to national security.
+The main problem I found in Defend the Realm: The Authorized History of MI5 is that you will not know what was left out considering that there are still persisting issues related to national security.
 The early history of MI5 up to 1945, particularly with its battles against German espionage is pretty interesting and appears to be complete.
 The Cold War is very informative and details MI5’s battles with the Soviet Union’s spies.
 I wrote an earlier review about Kim Philby, and this book details how the Cambridge Spy Ring was discovered.
 The book also debunks the conspiracy theories sowed by Peter Wright (former MI5 officer) in his book, SpyCatcher: The Candid Autobiography of a Senior Intelligence Officer (this is a subject for a future review).
 The book starts to get really boring though on the parts from the late 80s to the present.
 It could be because of operational details that need to be kept secret.
 This is the part when you easily start to feel sleepy after a few pages.

 If you love reading John le Carre novels, it is interesting to note though that this famous author started out with MI5 before moving on to MI6.
 A lot of what John le Carre wrote was based on his experiences in MI5.